Northern Breweries: Redevelopment

 The company's facility in Sudbury was acquired in 2010 by Sookram Bus Lines, a local tour and charter bus operator, but owner Druve Sookram put the building back up for sale in 2013 after determining that his plans for the building were not financially feasible.
 In June 2014, real estate developer Greg Oldenburg acquired the Sudbury facility, announcing plans to convert the building into a loft condominium development.
 In November 2016, Oldenburg received rezoning approval from the city's planning department to proceed with his conversion plans.

 The facility in Sault Ste.
 Marie was acquired by Renaissance Place Corporation in 2011, with a mixed condominium and retail project planned for the site, but was damaged by arson in 2013 and has been listed for resale after falling into tax arrears.

 New microbrewery companies have been established in both cities since Northern Breweries' demise, with Stack Brewing launched in Sudbury in 2013, OutSpoken Brewing launched in Sault Ste.
 Marie in 2014 and Northern Superior Brewing launched in Sault Ste.
 Marie in 2015.
+The website, www.northernbreweries.com, is currently owned by Virtual Sales Partners.

+In April 2025, the Sudbury building was purchased by the owners of Wacky Wings, a downtown restaurant that had been forced to relocate due to the Sudbury Arena redevelopment project.
+A portion of the complex is slated to reopen in 2026 as the new location of Wacky Wings, with redevelopment plans for the rest of the building to be announced in the future.